-How does having a side hustle affect my insurance needs?
+How having a side hustle may affect my insurance needs?

 Multiple incomes = increased insurance considerations

-One-third of Americans worked a freelance job in 2018.
+More than one-third of Americans worked a freelance job in 20211.
 Why are such jobs attractive?
 For one, a side hustle can often be flexible.
 Being a rideshare driver may allow you to work around child care needs.
 Buying and selling collectibles online is easily done around working hours, as well.

 A second or third job may not be the most obvious consideration when choosing your coverage amount.
 But be sure to look beyond your primary income if you supplement it by freelancing.
 Should you pass unexpectedly, your family would likely need help meeting financial obligations based on what you earn in total.
 Replacing only primary income might not be enough.

 This makes it important to include all your income streams when deciding on coverage.
-Having the right amount means your partner or spouse and kids can use your policy benefits to meet mortgage payments, medical bills and funeral expenses.
+Having the right amount means your partner or spouse and kids could use your policy benefits to help meet mortgage payments, medical bills and funeral expenses.

 Just like you support your family with your side hustle, life insurance could help accomplish the same thing when you pass away.